 - Valid return ticket

-The participation fee includes the following services:
+EUR 7.750 which includes the following services:

 - transportation to and from the airport

-All participants of the course receive the official course track suit.
 Sport equipment and Schengen visa are not included.

 The course is taught mainly at the University.
 The campus offers an international standard athletics/football stadium, three sport halls for all forms of ball games, swimming pool, specialised halls for men’ and women’ gymnastics, wrestling, fencing, rhythmic gymnastics, dance and aerobics, conditioning facilities, tennis courts and number of outdoor courts (see the details at here).
 However, to increase the level of the education, the participants have an opportunity to visit leading clubs, facilities and training camps around Hungary.
 It is the responsibility of the senior lecturer of each sport to choose the best possible location for the sport specialisation classes.

 The general subjects are delivered on campus, mainly in the classroom specially designated for the International Coaching Course.

 The library of the University is the only library in the country specialised in the collection of physical education and sport-related literature, books, journals, theses, dissertations, videos, etc. Its primary task is to supply special information for the instructional, educational and research work of the University and other organisations of Hungarian sport life.
 The total collection consists of 80.000 holdings, among them a considerable number of materials in English.
 The library receives more than 200 international journals annually.

 All holdings of the Library are available for participants to access.
 The organisers provide all participants with free use of email and internet.

 Hungarian University of Sports Science, International Relations Center